 Remember, with any coral animal, it is important to acclimate to the long-term conditions by gradually increasing to the final, full-strength lighting.

 These days, feeding is generally thought to be important for most corals.
-Although the Gonipora Flower Pot Coral does get some of their nutrition from light (via the dinoflagellates in their polyp tissue), they are animals, and animals need to eat.
+Although the Gonipora Flower Pot Coral does get some of its nutrition from light (via the dinoflagellates in their polyp tissue), they are animals, and animals need to eat.

 Lack of nutrition from feeding is thought to be one of the factors that led to the very low survival rates experienced by early reef tank owners.
 With the array of available food options today, combined with good feeding techniques, the survival rate has improved for these corals.